 Cost: Adults from £8.00, children from £4.50, under-threes free.

 Sculpture in the City

 Sculpture in the City is an annual event featuring contemporary works by internationally renowned artists.
 The works are displayed in public areas in the City of London.
 The 9th edition of the event launches at the end of June, and the art works are in place until April 2020.
 You can find out more about the pieces on display here

 The Slide at ArcelorMittal Orbit

-You can whizz down the world’s longest and highest tunnel slide at the ArcelorMittal Orbit.
-The 40-second journey takes you around the UK’s tallest public artwork 12 times, and ends with a 50-metre straight run.
-To use the slide you must be at least eight years old and 1.3 metres tall or more.
-It’s best if you book in advance, and tickets for the slide include entry to the ArcelorMittal Orbit.
+If you’re brave enough, you can whizz down the world’s longest and highest tunnel slide at the ArcelorMittal Orbit at Queen Elizabeth Olympic Park.
+The 40-second journey down the slide goes around the UK’s tallest public artwork 12 times, and ends with a 50-metre straight run.
+To use the slide you must be at least 1.3 metres tall and eight years old or more.
+It’s best to book in advance (especially at weekends), and tickets for the slide include entry to the ArcelorMittal Orbit.

 Cost: Adults £16.50, children £10.50.